 - Costly to Maintain– In addition to installation costs, saunas also require costly maintenance to keep clean and free from mold and mildew, which can damage your sauna and your health.

-- Fuel Cost– Another cost of your sauna is fuel.
+- Fuel Cost– Another cost of your basement sauna is fuel.
 Whether it’s wood or electricity, you’re responsible for paying to keep it running.
 Keep this cost in mind when deciding on whether or not to build a sauna in your home.